gdraheim/docker-mirror-packages-repo/DISKBASE.md

 Note that you can not directly mount the sync-dirs.
 They are broken into multiple pieces ('base' and 'update' repos) and their metadata index is often broken.
-This is fixed when copying the data into the container -or- when the '.disk' directory is created.
-The rpm/deb files themselves are hardlinked into the '.disk' directory.
+This is fixed when copying the data into the repo-image container -or- when the '.disk' directory  is created.
+The rpm/deb files themselves are hardlinked into the '.disk' directory, so they do not consume extra space.

 ## docker_mirror.ini